Mantej-Singh/Building-a-PC/README.md

 ---

 # A Big Thanks to:
 Dr. Lisa Su CEO of AMD.
-She has transformed the company within last 5 years where sky is not the limit.
+She has transformed the company within the last 5 years where the sky is not the limit.